VladyslavHn/VL/README.md

 * 🌍  I'm based in Brno, Czech Republic
 * ✉️  You can contact me at [hnatok.vladyslav@gmail.com](mailto:hnatok.vladyslav@gmail.com )
-* 🧠  I'm learning SQL, PHP, React native
+* 🧠  I'm currently in the process of learning SQL, PHP and React Native.

 ### Skills